 Our church is self-sustaining and all members contribute time, talent and treasure by attending services, volunteering, becoming engaged in the many ongoing activities this church offers, and giving regular financial contributions.

 We strive to be a congregation of generous givers, and recognize the joy and satisfaction that comes with being able to share our resources, financial and otherwise, to build our blessed community.
 Our financial contributions are an investment we make in living our values and creating a home where those values are nurtured and thrive.
 Major areas of investments are children’s religious education, adult and youth religious education and programs, social justice and our worship and music programs.

 Any pledge amount that is meaningful for you is appropriate.
 We view proportional giving as the greatest gift of all.
 Some of our most generous givers are wealthy, many more are not.
 To steward this sound base of programs, personnel, and facility, we must plan thoughtfully, budget carefully, and act wisely.
 For a responsible budget, we must forecast realistically the ongoing support of the Congregation.
 Please consider your fair share and commit (pledge) according to your ability.
-For help with any of our Giving options, please contact Cheri Taylor, Membership Development Coordinator, by phone at (414) 273-5257 x205 or by Email.
+For help with any of our Giving options, please contact Lynne Jacoby, Membership Development Coordinator, by phone at (414) 273-5257 x205 or by Email.

 Our work in stewardship is made possible by the generous support of our members and pledging friends.
 Here are some ways you can live your values through stewardship: